freshcakewtf/freshcakewtf/README.md

 ![image](Screentime.GIF)

 ## Brief
-Hello! 👋 I’m Gaetan, a Digital Artist from New England.
-I blend tech and illustration to create cartoons and other content online.
-With a deep expertise in the Adobe Suite and a passion for all things computer, I explore new ways to tell stories and bring ideas to life.

-## 🤩 Fun FAQs
-- I Have over 2.4 Billion Views on Giphy
-- Frequently try to integrating generative AI into my workflow
+I’m a digital artist/animator, creative technologist, and wanna-be game dev with 15 years in the media industry.
+I blend pixels, code, and chaotic good energy to bring ideas to life.
+Whether I’m animating something ridiculous, building tools in search of better loot, or making a game just because games are freakin’ awesome — I’m always chasing the next creative quest.

 ## 💻 Skills